Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Emergency Management, Fire Weather, Other

-(1 review) - Description
+(28 ratings) - Description

 - A webcast presentation by Dr. Timothy Spangler (Director of the COMET Program and a former air quality consultant).
 This 25-minute lecture provides an overview of the basics of dispersion, the effects of different atmospheric conditions on dispersion, and how dispersion is commonly modeled after an accidental release of a hazardous material.